 The insight into the structure of Cas A gained from this 3-D visualization is important for astronomers who build models of supernova explosions.
 Now, they must consider that the outer layers of the star come off spherically, but the inner layers come out more disk-like with high-velocity jets in multiple directions.

-The VR project is being made available in an open access format suitable for VR caves or "Yurts," as well as on the Oculus Rift platform.
+The VR project is being made available in an open access format suitable for VR caves as well as on the Oculus Rift platform.
 Please contact Kimberly Arcand for more information on accessing those files.
 The project coordinators plan for a Google Cardboard version in future iterations.
 Additional data-driven 3D astronomical objects are also in the works for the Chandra VR/AR experience.

 Or download the Cas A 3D model in a printable format at http://chandra.si.edu/deadstar/deadstar.html